Chinese softshell turtle: Description

-The carapace of these turtles is olive in color and may have dark blotches.
+The carapace of P. sinensis is olive in color and may have dark blotches.
 The plastron is orange-red, and may also have large dark blotches.
 The limbs and head are olive dorsally with the forelimbs lighter and the hind-limbs orange-red ventrally.
 There are dark flecks on the head and dark lines that radiate from the eyes.
 The throat is mottled and there may be small, dark bars on the lips.
 A pair of dark blotches is found in front of the tail as well as a black band on the posterior side of each thigh.

 Distribution and habitat

 Distribution

 The Chinese softshell turtle is native to Taiwan and China, where it is found in Anhui, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hebei, Henan, Hong Kong, Hubei, Hunan, Inner Mongolia (Nei Mongol), Jiangsu, Jiangxi, Shaanxi, Shandong, Shanxi, Sichuan, Yunnan and Zhejiang Provinces.

 Populations native to Northeast China, Russia, Korea and Japan were formerly included in this species, but are now regarded as separate as the Amur softshell turtle (P. maackii).
 Populations in Vietnam and Hainan Island are now recognized as the spotted softshell turtle (P. variegatus).
 Furthermore, localized populations in Guangxi, Hunan, and Anhui (where the Chinese softshell turtle also is present) are recognized as the lesser Chinese softshell turtle (P. parviformis), Hunan softshell turtle (P. axenaria), and Huangshan softshell turtle (P. huangshanensis).

-It is difficult to determine its exact native range of the Chinese softshell turtle due to the long tradition of use as a food and herbal medicinal, and subsequent spread by migrating people.
-Outside their native China, escapees have been recorded in a wide range of countries and some of these have becomes established as introduced populations.
+It is difficult to determine the exact native range of the Chinese softshell turtle due to the long tradition of its use as a food and herbal medicinal, and subsequent spread by migrating people.
+Outside its native China, escapees have been recorded in a wide range of countries and some of these have becomes established as introduced populations.
 Among the non-native locations in Asia are the Bonin Islands, Honshu, Kyushu, Ryukyu Archipelago and Shikoku in Japan; South Korea; Laos; Vietnam; Thailand; Singapore; Bohol, Cebu, Leyte, Luzon, Mindanao, Mindoro and Panay in the Philippines; East and Peninsular Malaysia; Kalimantan, Sumatra and West Timor in Indonesia; East Timor; and Iran.
 Outside Asia, locations include Pará in Brazil; Spain; and Guam, Northern Mariana Islands and Oahu (Hawaii) in the United States.
+In the places where the Chinese softshell turtle is not native, the species has become a pest and invasive species, endangering various indigenous species in areas where it has been introduced and destabilizing numerous ecosystems.
+In 2024, the species was found in the Merrimack River in Massachusetts.

 Habitat

-Chinese softshell turtles live in fresh and brackish water.
-In China these turtles are found in rivers, lakes, ponds, canals and creeks with slow currents, and in Hawaii they can be found in marshes and drainage ditches.
+The Chinese softshell turtle lives in fresh and brackish water.
+In China it is found in rivers, lakes, ponds, canals and creeks with slow currents, and in Hawaii they can be found in marshes and drainage ditches.

 Ecology and behavior

 Diet

-These turtles are predominantly carnivorous and the remains of fish, crustaceans, mollusks, insects, and seeds of marsh plants have been found in their stomachs.
+P. sinensis is predominantly carnivorous and the remains of fish, crustaceans, mollusks, insects, and seeds of marsh plants have been found in its stomach.